invertase/react-native-firebase/docs/admob/european-user-consent.md

   - Your account is disabled: This can occur if Google notices you have duplicate accounts.
 They will email you about this, and block you from entering the dashboard.
   - You have provided invalid payment information: If your account has no payment information set up, this seems to cause this error to trigger.

-If you are still struggling to present the consent form, reach out to AdMob support to investigate your account status.
+If you are still struggling to present the consent form, reach out to AdMob support to investigate your account status via https://support.google.com/admob